open-education-hub/ccas/CCAS_pandoc_cleaned.md

 -   The sample means are different.

--   The population means are different with probability 0.95.
+-   The population means are different with probability  $0.95 $ .

 Similarly, if the hypothesis  $H_0: \mu_1 = \mu_2 $
- can not be rejected,
+ cannot be rejected, we
-we can say:
+can say:

 -   There is no significant difference between the sample means.

--   We can not reject the equality of population means.
+-   We cannot reject the equality of population means.

--   We can not rule out\...
+-   We cannot rule out\...

-But we can not say:
+But we cannot say:

 -   The sample means are equal.

 -   The population means are equal.

--   The population means are equal with probability 0.95.
+-   The population means are equal with probability  $0.95 $ .

 **Copyright** 2021, Gunnar Stefansson (editor) with contributions from very many students